 2.1.
 Management of Business in general

-In its business affairs the Group will base its activities on principles of fairness, propriety, transparency, efficiency, openness to the market, prevention of money laundering and protection of industrial and intellectual property.
+In its business affairs the Group will base its activities on principles of fairness, propriety, transparency, efficiency, openness to the market, prevention of money laundering and protection of industrial and intellectual property and environment.

 Group employees and external collaborators acting in the name, or on behalf, of the Group will be required to observe ethical conduct and comply with the law in business relations of interest to the Group and in relations with the Public Administration, acting with the greatest possible transparency, clarity, propriety and efficiency.